Skip to main content

 • Exit Code == 0: The identification was a success; the output will contain a JSON output defining the identification result

 • Exit Code != 0: the output will contain useful information why the job failed.
-This output should be used in any communication with Speechmatics support to aid understanding and resolution of any problems that may occur
+This output should be used in any communication with Speechmatics Support to aid understanding and resolution of any problems that may occur

 Limitations